 What You'll Study

-The Accounting curriculum is designed to ensure that students receive a strong foundation in accounting, with supporting coursework in finance, computing, marketing, money and banking, and economics.
-Accounting majors who are considering sitting for the CPA (Certified Public Accountant) licensure exam are encouraged to complete a minor in finance.
+The Accounting curriculum will ensure that students receive a strong foundation in accounting, supporting coursework in finance, computing, marketing, money and banking, and economics.
+Accounting majors considering sitting for the CPA (Certified Public Accountant) licensure exam are encouraged to complete a minor in finance.

 Accounting majors learn the fundamentals of financial and managerial accounting through practical applications.
 Students receive instruction from experienced faculty, many of whom are also practicing CPAs.
 Students have the opportunity to pursue internships with private accounting firms, in the public sector, or in government.

-Accounting majors who are considering sitting for the CPA (Certified Public Accountant) licensure exam are encouraged to complete a minor in finance, however, a minor in Marketing is also offered.
+Students completing a minor in Accounting must complete the required 21 credit hours.
+Accounting majors considering sitting for the CPA (Certified Public Accountant) licensure exam are encouraged to complete a minor in Finance.
+Students completing a major in Accounting may also complete a minor in Marketing.